ukoli/Chat-Application-/README.md

 # Chat-Application-
-This is a Chat Application designed using Java Swing.
+This is a Chat Application ie. server-client application designed using Socket programming and JavaFx.